 A RoboCup game has a human referee.
 Unfortunately the robots cannot understand him or her directly.
 Instead the referee's assistant relays the decisions to the robots using a software called GameController.
-From this year on the official GameController is the one we created.
-It is written in Java 1.7.
+The official GameController is the one we created and is written in Java 1.7.